 - Are the public schools a fit for your family?

 - How close are you to the highway?

-8 Most Expensive Streets to Live on in St. Louis
+8 Highest Cost Per Square Foot Streets in St. Louis

 - Denny Lane in Huntleigh: Huntleigh is home to some of the biggest and beautiful properties in St. Louis.
 Denny Lane has been particularly popular for those in St. Louis looking to tear down and rebuild new luxury homes.

 - Litzsinger Road in Ladue: If you’re familiar with St. Louis real estate, then you’ve definitely heard of Litzsinger Rd.
 Litzsinger starts near Brentwood Blvd and stretches west just past S. Lindbergh.
 The stretch where prices really begin to increase is through the Ladue section.
 It’s not uncommon to find homes in the $10 million or more range, but you can certainly find more affordable options around $6.5 million ;).